mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 CMD /tangojs-panel/node_modules/.bin/http-server /tangojs-panel
 ```
-Listing: A Dockerfile with the TangoJS Panel application.

 It is possible to try the TangoJS Panel application without an existing Tango
 and mTango installation.
 One can replace the mTango Connector with a mocked